ploetz-zeller/symbio-documentation/docs/admin/services/atlassian-connector/administration_guide.md

 1. Select Storage Collection and select "Storages" to view the list of storages in the Storage Collection
 1. Select the storage where the external system is loaded
 1. Click on the selected external system and set the drop-down to "Choose" ![choose external system](media/ExtSys_Choose.png)
-1. Note: you can also choose to delete the repository, when doing so it will also remove all the configurations

 ### Removal result